rlangc/Developing-a-Training-Needs-Analysis/README.md

 - `/Overview_And_Introduction`
   Start here.
 Includes the project description, glossary, visual framework, and guide to using the repository.

-- `/Sample_Academic_TNA_Work`
+- `/TNA_Project_Showcases`
-  Curated graduate-level assignments, research papers, and reflections related to TNA.
+  Realistic or anonymized TNA projects including full reports, visuals, and implementation examples.

 - `/TNA_Tools_and_Templates`
   Editable templates and checklists for planning and executing a TNA (e.g., forms, data plans, gap analysis worksheets).

-- `/TNA_Project_Showcases`
-  Realistic or anonymized TNA projects including full reports, visuals, and implementation examples.

 - `/TNA_Frameworks_and_Best_Practices`
   Guides and summaries of instructional design models, accessibility, and strategic alignment practices.